Employee Complaint Investigations: What Human Resources Won't Tell You

-The investigator may have a huge caseload, may be going on vacation, may be out sick with no back-up, and these factors will affect the amount of time for your case to be resolved.
+The investigator may have a huge caseload, may be going on vacation, or may be out sick with no back-up.
+Such factors will affect the amount of time needed for your case to be resolved.
 Your case may also be handed off to another investigator.

 To avoid surprises, ask upfront for an estimate of how long the case should take to resolve, and arrange for periodic check-ins, as appropriate.
 If you don't hear anything, check in.
 Don't assume that no news is good news.